 - 12. How do the female heart rates tend to compare to the male heart rates? - 13.
-Does the association between heart rate and steps seem to be similar or different between males and females?
-Explain.
+Describe the extent to which the association between heart rate and steps is similar and different between males and females?

 The two graphs below show separate scatterplots for the male and female observations.
 This might make it easier to see and compare the two associations.